chriswu99aaa/shuaimin_blog/_posts/2024-02-06-Natural-Language-Understanding.md

 Additional information:  In n-gram language models, we cannot set n to a very large value because it is unlikely that the exact same history (preceding n-1 tokens) would appear often enough in a corpus.
 This means that in practice, n is usually set to a value no bigger than 5, which means that an n-gram language model usually can incorporate information only from 4 preceding tokens or less.

+## Week3 Transformer

+RNN has information bottleneck between the last hidden layer in encoder to the hidden states in decoder.

+We use attention mechanism to attend the part that is most relevant states in the encoder to what is predicting for the current hidden state in decoder

+### Attention Mechanism

+Dot-product attention:
+$$
+score(h_{i-1}^d, h_j^e) = h_{i-1}^d \dot h_j^e
+$$

+calculate this score for all encoder states, resulting in a vector showing the relevance of each encoder state $h_j^e$ to what is currently being decoded.

+### Transformer

+A shotcoming of sequence-based architecture such as RNN is that computation can't perform in parallel

+Transformer can perform computation in parallel

+* self-attention